darkVader1/php_virus/README.md

 Basically, this virus infects all your php files and will copy itself onto them and the process repeats.

-I hope to be adding payloads(I was thinking using JSON) to this in the future.
+I hope to be adding payloads(I was thinking of using JSON) to this in the future.

 Feel free to contribute to it and build on it if you please.